KiraMaathuis/KiraLaserEngraver/README.md

 ## To do
 * Design laser module mount, must be height adjustable at least by hand
+* Design an enclosure for the controllers and power supplies
 * Design an enclosure for safety
 * Design a fume extraction method